Politics Is Identity PoliticsComments

-I was going to ignore Mark Lilla’s “identity politics” essay — it’s pretty much the definition of self-refuting — until I saw that Bernie get back on the “class not identity” chicken.
-So let us get to the grim task at hand:
+I was going to ignore Mark Lilla’s “identity politics” essay — it’s pretty much the definition of self-refuting — but…let us get to the grim task at hand:

 The moral energy surrounding identity has, of course, had many good effects.
 Affirmative action has reshaped and improved corporate life.
 Black Lives Matter has delivered a wake-up call to every American with a conscience.
 Hollywood’s efforts to normalize homosexuality in our popular culture helped to normalize it in American families and public life.